 Written by Trevor Allan

-This is the third article in a series of four that celebrates Dyslexia Awareness Month in October and the 20th Anniversary of the publication of Opening All Options, a resource for students with Specific Learning Disabilities (SLDs).
+This is the third article in a series of four that celebrates Dyslexia Awareness Month in October and the 20th Anniversary of the publication of Opening All Options, a resource for students with Specific Learning Disabilities (SpLDs).
 The first article looked at the background and history of Opening All Options and the second examined the section for Disability Practitioners in the current version.
 This resource has been revised several times and this article looks at the section for Academics and Teachers in the current version.

-It is very important to remember that SLDs, like most disabilities, have a very individualised and personal impact on each person.
+It is very important to remember that SpLDs, like most disabilities, have a very individualised and personal impact on each person.
 While there are many common impacts, the extent, type, severity and nature of the impact will vary from individual to individual, as will the strategies required to address those impacts.
 Plus each person will bring their own experiences, skills, techniques and management practices to their studies.
-Also the nature of the courses studied, the teaching, learning and assessment strategies employed will also affect the adjustments and strategies needed to address the effects of the SLD.
+Also the nature of the courses studied, the teaching, learning and assessment strategies employed will also affect the adjustments and strategies needed to address the effects of the SpLD.

 Opening All Options provides valuable information for Academics and Teachers by including a section on Universal Design Solutions which explains the concept of Universal Design for Learning (UDL) and outlines the three main principles of UDL: